SpiriitLabs/vite-plugin-svg-spritemap/README.md

 }
 ```

-If you are using Sass, Less or Stylus: you can optimize the style file export by only generate one mixin on one instance with `styles.include` set to `['variables']` or/and use the `styles.names` object.
+If you are using scss, Less or Stylus: you can optimize the style file export by only generate one mixin on one instance with `styles.include` set to `['variables']` or/and use the `styles.names` object.

 ## 🛠 Options